cqsl/lattice-bosons/README.md

 ## Software version

-This code was successfully tested on GPU with CUDA V12.4.131 and the following environment:
+This code was successfully tested on GPU with python 3.11.7, CUDA V12.4.131 and the following environment (see `requirements.txt`):

 | package | version |
 | --- | --- |